European Social Charter (revised), COE, 1996

 c. to provide protection and special aid from the state for children and young persons temporarily or definitively deprived of their family's support;

-2. to provide to children and young persons a free primary and secondary education as well as to encourage regular attendance at schools.
+2. to provide to children and young persons a free primary and secondary education as well as to encourage regular attendance at schools. - Article 18 The right to engage in a gainful occupation in the territory of other Parties

 With a view to ensuring the effective exercise of the right to engage in a gainful occupation in the territory of any other Party, the Parties undertake: